usdoj-crt/crt-portal/crt_portal/cts_forms/response_templates/crt_eeoc_referral_letter.md

     www.americanbar.org/groups/legal_services/flh-home
     Contact by phone: 1-800-285-2221

+TO FIND...

+A personal attorney for low-income individuals

+ORGANIZATION THAT MAY BE ABLE TO HELP

 Legal Services Corporation (or Legal Aid Offices)
 To help you find a legal aid lawyer in your area

     www.lsc.gov/find-legal-aid
     Contact by phone: 202-295-1500

 How you helped: